 Alternative Minimum Tax.
 Interest on the Notes is not an item of tax preference for purposes of computing the federal alternative minimum tax.

 Bank Qualification.
-The Notes have not been designated as "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3).
+The Notes are "qualified tax-exempt obligations" within the meaning of Code § 265(b)(3).

 Kansas Tax Exemption.
 The interest on the Notes is exempt from income taxation by the State.